tobias-kirschstein/nersemble-benchmark/README.md

 ```

 Furthermore, the [visualize_cameras.py](scripts/visualize/visualize_cameras.py) script shows the arrangement of the cameras in 3D.
 The hold-out cameras used for
 the hidden test set are shown in red.
+The `388` indicates the ID of the participant (see the data section for available participant IDs in the benchmark)

 ```shell
 python scripts/visualize/visualize_cameras.py ${benchmark_folder} 388